Discussing Mobile OS User Experience

 I am getting here on the wrong foot, am I not?

 A professional UX designer should never rely on his/her own perception of a product’s user experience.
-In fact, one should be looking into research findings, user needs, platform objective, target audience, market share, platform design restrictions and ease of tasks performance.
-So let me take a step back from my previous statement about the iOS.
+In fact, one should be looking into research findings, user needs, platform objectives, target audience, market share, platform design restrictions, and ease of task performance.
+So let me take a step back from my previous statement about iOS.